peterjobes/jekyll-now/_posts/2020-06-23-some-people-never-learn.md

 Crossing behind them I noticed that they were gathering, staring intently, before starting to make straight for me.
 I trudged on, watching the gap between us shorten, until I was close enough to the crags to make a sprint for more technical ground.

 Between me and the route down the valley stood the second half of the herd.
 Not today, bovines, not today.
 This run was going to go longer than planned.
 I tried to pick up the Chevy route but, faced with more cows, decided to bypass it by climbing a barbed wire fence.

+>Nature had decided to show me who was boss.
+It needn't have bothered, I already knew.

 It was slow business picking my way across tussocks, trying to avoid the bogs and streams, and that was before I ran into a snake.
 I'm pretty sure they don't often bother people, but I'd rather not find out.
 By this time the sound of gun shots is echoing in my ears and ground nesting birds are fleeing skyward with almost every step.